Post authored by Beth DeFrates, MSHTM, Manager, Product Group

 7 Mobile App Tweaks That Will Delight Your Event Guests

 In any given year, we’re working with hundreds of event organizers to perfect the mobile app guest experience.
+Many companies are starting to use an app builder to create a new platform for their business.
+As there is a constant change in technology, this can work positively in their favour.
 We’re constantly studying what works, what doesn’t, and a host of near-successful ideas that with a few tweaks could transform “ho-hum” guests into die-hard fans.
+If you are interested in finding out more about how mobile apps can help to benefit your business, you might be interested in something like https://siliconvalleyoxford.com/10-ways-business-can-benefit-mobile-app/.

 Here are seven tweaks we recommend adding to your event mobile app checklist: